 This chicken and veggie stir fry tastes best when served with a side of fried rice or Asian-style noodles.

-I love teaming it up with my favorite shrimp fried rice or Yakisoba noodles.
-You can, of course, just serve it with some plain steamed rice if you're in a rush.
+I love pairing it with my favorite shrimp fried rice or Yakisoba noodles.
+Of course, you can also serve it with plain steamed rice if you're in a rush.

-And if you're making this as a part of an Asian feast, you may also want to make some Air Fryer spring rolls to go with it.
+If you're making this as part of an Asian feast, you may also want to make some Air Fryer spring rolls to accompany it.

 Recipe FAQs

 You can!
-Just remember to add them into the pan directly from the freezer- they do not need to be thawed.
+Just add them directly from the freezer to the pan —they do not need to be thawed.
 Frozen veggies can also release more liquid, so keep that in mind.

 More Asian Recipes to Try